Skip to main content

 Dropbox

-If you do choose to use DropBox to host your XML file, you will need to change the "0" at the end of your sharing link to a "1" to make sure it is compatible with your mobile app.
+If you choose to use Dropbox to host your XML file, copy your file's sharing link and change the 0 at the very end of the URL to a 1.
+This ensures the file is fully compatible with your mobile app.

 XML uses tags in a particular order and with particular spaces or line breaks.
 Make sure you follow these instructions exactly.